Radio Botswana

 Radio Botswana- abbr RB1 is a radio station in Botswana operated by the Government of Botswana in the capital city Gaborone.
 The Radio station provides news, current affairs about the country Botswana, the culture of Botswana, education and also provides entertainment to its followers.
 Radio Botswana station 1 started diffusing to its crowd in the year 1965 and during that time it was initially called the Radio Bechuanaland before the country became independent.
-During the time it was called Radio Bechuanaland, the station got assistance of wave transmition from the Mafikeng Veterinary, and it served the department with communication covering a circle of 20 miles.
+During the time it was called Radio Bechuanaland, the station got assistance of wave transmission from the Mafikeng Veterinary, and it served the department with communication covering a circle of 20 miles.
 The partnership between the Mafikeng veterinary and radio Bechuanaland was to broadcast the agricultural agenda/programmes.

 Radio Bechuanaland from the year 1967 was on air at a band of 90 meters every night.
 The station is called Seroma mowa sa Botswana in Setswana language.

 Broadcast time

 Radio Botswana broadcast still maintains broadcasting 7-day-a-week as mass medium with 18 hours each day in Setswana and English.